Wariyapola Sri Sumangala: 1818 rebellion

 In 1818, a rebellion started in the uplands of the country against the British rule.
 With the outbreak of this rebellion, Sri Sumangala removed the Relic of the tooth of Buddha from the Temple of the Tooth in Kandy, and went into hiding in Hanguranketa.
 He later handed it over to Keppetipola Disawe, who was leading the rebellion.
 The possession of the Tooth Relic was traditionally regarded as a symbol of the right to rule the country, and the acquisition of it was a large morale boost to the rebels, who intensified their activities after that.
 However, the British captured Sri Sumangala in November 1818 and recovered the Tooth Relic, which they ceremonially brought into Kandy again.
 The rebellion ended soon after this.
 Sri Sumangala was convicted for treason and imprisoned in Jaffna.
 Some accounts say that he was released on 13 April 1821 by order of the then Governor of Ceylon.

+Legacy

+A ceremony was convened on 1 March 2024 at the Maha Maluwa within the Royal Palace Complex of Kandy to commemorate the 209th anniversary of the incident wherein Sri Sumangala Thero, in an act of defiance against the British, protested the hoisting of the Union Jack prior to the signing of the Kandyan Convention.